davidtraff/nostd-cursor/README.md

 ## Usage

+This package comes by default with the byteorder-feature enabled.

 ### Cursor WITHOUT byteorder
-A normal cursor can be found in `nostd_cursor::cursor::Cursor`
+A normal cursor can be found in `nostd_cursor::Cursor`, remember to set `default-features = false` in your Cargo.toml.

 ### Cursor WITH byteorder
 Either use `nostd_cursor::LECursor<T>` or `nostd_cursor::BECursor<T>`.

 ## Contribute

-At this point I've only trivially implemented `Cursor::read_exact()`.
-If you need anything else that is implemented in the std-version feel free to create a pull request!
-I'm only planning to add more features when I need them for my personal projects.
+Most of the API surrounding `std::io::Read` and `std::io::Write` isn't implemented yet.
+If there's something missing that you need feel free to submit a PR.